christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Under Review/Working Papers

 > Papers [available online](http://christophergandrud.blogspot.com/p/research.html).

-- Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Multi-party Elected National Legislatures.
-Revise and resubmit to the *Journal of Peace Research*.

-    + Write up on the [Monkey Cage](http://t.co/fETbFCXcYU) with Emily Beaulieu.

 - Speaking Under Stress: An Analysis of Federal Reserve Speeches.
 With Kevin Young.
 Revise and resubmit to *Journal of Public Policy*.